State Income Tax Rates 2026: All 50 States Compared

 What state has the highest income tax rate in 2026?

 California has the highest top marginal individual income tax rate at 13.3% — 12.3% base rate plus a 1% Mental Health Services surcharge on income exceeding $1 million.
-Hawaii is second at 11%, followed by New Jersey at 10.75%.
+Hawaii is second at 11%, followed by New York at 10.9% and New Jersey at 10.75%.
 These high rates apply only to top-bracket income; effective rates for most residents are substantially lower.

 Which states cut income taxes in 2026?

-Eight states cut individual income tax rates effective January 1, 2026: Indiana, Kentucky, Mississippi, Montana, Nebraska, North Carolina, Ohio, and Oklahoma.
-Notable changes include North Carolina dropping from 4.25% to 3.99%, Ohio moving to a flat 2.75%, and Mississippi targeting elimination of its income tax by 2029.
+Eight states cut or simplified individual income tax rates effective January 1, 2026: Indiana, Kentucky, Mississippi, Montana, Nebraska, North Carolina, Ohio, and Oklahoma.
+Notable changes include Ohio moving to 2.75% on nonbusiness income above $26,050, Kentucky dropping to 3.5%, North Carolina dropping to 3.99%, Nebraska moving to a 4.55% top rate, and Oklahoma moving to a 4.5% top rate.

 Do I pay state income tax where I live or where I work?